-Henry Lautz’s work has been exhibited in solo and group shows in museums and galleries throughout the United States, including the National Invitational at the Outdoor Museum of Art, Chattanooga State in Chattanooga, Tennessee; Oglethorpe Museum of Art in Atlanta, Georgia; the Vero Beach Museum of Art in Vero Beach, Florida; Axel Gallery in Los Angeles, California; the Buschlen-Mowatt Gallery in Palm Desert, California and Vancouver, B.C., Canada; Afterimage Gallery in Dallas, Texas; the Laura Gilpin Gallery in Santa Fe, New Mexico; Gallery West in Albuquerque, New Mexico, Soho Myriad in Atlanta, Andrew Crawford Ironworks in Atlanta, Georgia; Georgia; the Elaine Baker Gallery in Boca Raton, Florida; Structure/Kelley Roy Gallery in Miami, Florida and Trudy Labell Fine Art in Naples, Florida.
-In addition his works are in the collections of the Bass Museum of Art in Miami Beach, Florida, the University of Texas at Arlington, Texas and Washburn University, Topeka, Kansas as well as many private and corporate collections in the United States and abroad.
+Henry Lautz’s work has been exhibited in solo and group shows in museums and galleries throughout the United States, including the National Invitational at the Outdoor Museum of Art, Chattanooga State in Chattanooga, Tennessee; Oglethorpe Museum of Art in Atlanta, Georgia; the Vero Beach Museum of Art in Vero Beach, Florida; Costello – Childs Contemporary Art in Scottsdale, Arizona; Tanner-Hill Gallery in Atlanta, Georgia; Structures-Miami in Miami, Florida; Kelley-Roy Gallery in Miami, Florida; Axel Gallery in Los Angeles, California; the Buschlen-Mowatt Gallery in Palm Desert, California and Vancouver, B.C., Canada; Afterimage Gallery in Dallas, Texas; the Laura Gilpin Gallery in Santa Fe, New Mexico; Gallery West in Albuquerque, New Mexico, Soho Myriad in Atlanta, Andrew Crawford Ironworks in Atlanta, Georgia; Georgia; the Elaine Baker Gallery in Boca Raton, Florida; Trudy Labell Fine Art in Naples, Florida; Aberson Exhibits, Tulsa, Oklahoma and The University of Texas, Arlington, Texas In addition his works are in the collections of the Bass Museum of Art in Miami Beach, Florida, the University of Texas at Arlington, Texas and Washburn University, Topeka, Kansas as well as many private and corporate collections in the United States and abroad.

 Mr. Lautz was born in Topeka, Kansas in 1941.
 His undergraduate education was at Baker University, the University of Paris (Sorbonne).
 Graduated from Washburn University.
 His graduate education was at New York University and Georgia State University.

-Mr. Lautz currently lives in Chattanooga, Tennessee with his wife, Lalani Nan and mother-in-law, An Ho, both of whom are painters.
+Mr. Lautz lives in Woodstock, New York with his wife, Lalani Nan and mother-in-law, An Ho, both of whom are painters.